Hemorrhoid: External

 If not thrombosed, external hemorrhoids may cause few problems.
 However, when thrombosed, hemorrhoids may be very painful.
 Nevertheless, this pain typically resolves in two to three days.
 The swelling may, however, take a few weeks to disappear.
 A skin tag may remain after healing.
 If hemorrhoids are large and cause issues with hygiene, they may produce irritation of the surrounding skin, and thus itchiness around the anus.

-Lidocaine is a local anesthetic that blocks the calcium channel by blocking the transmission of nerve messages before reaching the central nervous system.
-As a result, the patient does not feel any pain.
-In addition, this drug is anti-inflammatory and is effective in treating hemorrhoids.
-Lidocaine is not recommended if you are pregnant or have a local allergy.

 Internal

 Internal hemorrhoids usually present with painless, bright red rectal bleeding during or following a bowel movement.
-The blood typically covers the stool (a condition known as hematochezia), is on the toilet paper, or drips into the toilet bowl.
-The stool itself is usually normally coloured.
+The blood typically covers the stool, is on the toilet paper, or drips into the toilet bowl.
+The stool itself is usually normally colored.
+Blood mixed in with the stool is usually due to another cause of bleeding in the gut.
 Other symptoms may include mucous discharge, a perianal mass if they prolapse through the anus, itchiness, and fecal incontinence.
 Internal hemorrhoids are usually painful only if they become thrombosed or necrotic.

 Causes

 The exact cause of symptomatic hemorrhoids is unknown.
 A number of factors are believed to play a role, including irregular bowel habits (constipation or diarrhea), lack of exercise, nutritional factors (low-fiber diets), increased intra-abdominal pressure (prolonged straining, ascites, an intra-abdominal mass, or pregnancy), genetics, an absence of valves within the hemorrhoidal veins, and aging.
-Other factors believed to increase risk include obesity, prolonged sitting, a chronic cough, and pelvic floor dysfunction.
+Other factors believed to increase risk include obesity, a chronic cough, and pelvic floor dysfunction.
 Squatting while defecating may also increase the risk of severe hemorrhoids.
 Evidence for these associations, however, is poor.
+Being a receptive partner in anal intercourse has been listed as a cause.

 During pregnancy, pressure from the fetus on the abdomen and hormonal changes cause the hemorrhoidal vessels to enlarge.
 The birth of the baby also leads to increased intra-abdominal pressures.
 Pregnant women rarely need surgical treatment, as symptoms usually resolve after delivery.
+A personal history of hemorrhoids or anal fissures, constipation, prolonged straining during delivery, and delivering a larger baby (weighing over 3,800 grams) are risk factors for hemorrhoids during pregnancy and in the post-partum period.